4 of our favourite Peak District Waterfalls

 The Waterfall Swallet, Peak District.
 Image of Tripadvisor.

 You can access the bottom of the falls through the surrounding woodland.
 Be careful and wear appropriate footwear; consider taking walking poles.
 We suggest visiting after a few days of rain to get the best water flow.
 Please note that the Waterfall Swallet is privately owned.
-It is possible to get down to the bottom of it, although sometimes it is muddy and potentially dangerous, especially in Winter.
+It is possible to get to the bottom of it, although sometimes it is muddy and potentially dangerous, especially in Winter.

 There is no parking near the waterfall, but parking is possible in the nearby village of Eyam.